oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_Numpy_Numba_dpex_kNN/README.md

 # `Intel® Python NumPy vs numba-dpex` Sample

-The `Intel® Python NumPy vs numba-dpex` sample shows how to achieve the same accuracy of the k-NN model classification while using NumPy, Numba, and Data-parallel Extension for Numba* (numba-dpex).
+The `Intel® Python NumPy vs numba-dpex` sample shows how to achieve the same accuracy of the k-NN model classification while using NumPy*, Numba*, and Data Parallel Extension for Numba* (numba-dpex).

 | Property                | Description
 | :---                    | :---
 | Category                | Code Optimization
-| What you will learn     | How to program using the Data-parallel Extension for Numba* (numba-dpex)
+| What you will learn     | How to program using the Data Parallel Extension for Numba* (numba-dpex)
 | Time to complete        | 5 minutes

 >**Note**: This sample is validated on Intel® Distribution for Python* Offline Installer and AI Tools Offline Installer.
 For the full list of validated platforms refer to [Platform Validation](https://github.com/oneapi-src/oneAPI-samples/tree/master?tab=readme-ov-file#platform-validation).